 XLR | Dynamic | Get it on: Amazon

 A solid product from another audio industry standout, the folks at Shure always deliver.
+Needs a boom arm!

 XLR | Condenser | Get it on: Rode | Amazon

 The successor to the popular NT1-A mic, the NT1 is branded “the world’s quietest studio condenser microphone”.
 Can’t go wrong with this insanely popular choice.
+Needs a boom arm!

 These are the cheap, bottom-of-the-bin microphones that can plug into your phone and still provide better sound than your phone’s built in mic (especially if you’re far away from your phone).